Foreign Trade Zone Advantages

 Frequently, we are asked whether the benefits offered by a zone can be realized through a bonded warehouse.
 As the function-by-function comparison below indicates, a zone does have greater advantages over a bonded warehouse.

 Customs entry must be filed to enter goods into a bonded warehouse.
-In our zone customs entry is not required until removal from a zone.
+In our zone, customs entry is not required until removal from a zone.

-Duties must be paid prior to release from bonded warehouses, whereas in a zone they are only due upon entry into U.S. territory.
+Duties must be paid prior to release from bonded warehouses, whereas in a zone, they are only due upon entry into U.S. territory.

 You may not manufacture goods inside a bonded warehouse.
 One can manufacture in a zone with duty payable only on the salable product, not on the waste material.
-No duty is paid on export or re-exports.
+No duty is paid on export or re-export.

-Within a bonded warehouse goods may not be stored, relabeled, repaired, or discarded, except with individual approval by customs to manipulate.
-In our zone substandard goods may be discarded.
+Within a bonded warehouse, goods may not be stored, relabeled, repaired, or discarded, except with individual approval by customs to manipulate.
+In our zone, substandard goods may be discarded.
 No duty is paid for shrinkage, evaporation, seepage, damage, accountable loss, etc.

-This must be done almost immediately at a bonded warehouse; on the other hand in a zone the tariff rate and value may be determined either at the time of entry into a zone or when goods leave a zone.
+This must be done almost immediately at a bonded warehouse; on the other hand in a zone, the tariff rate and value may be determined either at the time of entry into a zone or when goods leave a zone.